-Taking good care of your kitchen knives is crucial as we have stated many times before.
-But many people overlook the care of their knife handles, which is not good for the knives’ longevity.
-If you don’t want to end up with a very uncomfortable and dried out handle you need to pay as much attention to it as to the blade.
-Now, we’re going to teach you how to properly take care of your wooden knife handles and give them a longer life.
+As we've previously indicated, it's critical to take good care of your kitchen knives.
+Many people, on the other hand, neglect to care for their knife handles, which is bad for the knives' longevity.
+If you don't want to end up with a squeaky, dried-out handle, pay just as much attention to it as you do to the blade.
+Now we'll show you how to properly care for your wooden knife handles in order to extend their life.

-Although some types of wood are more susceptible to it than others, in general a wooden handle feels a lot better after a couple drops of oil once in a while.
-Oiling not only makes the handle look more beautiful, but it also prevents drying and cracking.
-You need to also remember that not all types of wooden handles can be oiled.
-If a handle is already enhanced with polish or paint, it won’t be able to absorb oil.
+Although some varieties of wood are more vulnerable than others, a wooden handle will feel much better with a few drops of oil every now and again.
+Oiling the handle not only helps it seem finer, but it also keeps it from drying out and splitting.
+You should also keep in mind that not all hardwood handles can be greased.
+A handle that has already been polished or painted will not be able to absorb oil.

 Wash and immediately dry the knife by hand to avoid wearing it out in the dishwasher.
 Remember to never leave it soaking in the water or under direct sunlight.
 Both of these things can damage the handle for good.
 Just store it in a knife rack or a drawer away from other tools that can damage it.
 Make sure to oil the handle frequently.
 Some people can’t be bothered, so they use olive oil, which you can do too, however, you must know that after a while it could get rancid and start to smell slightly stale.
 To avoid this, we’ll introduce you to some of the more appropriate oils for wood care.

 This might be the best one out there if you can ignore the strong smell, although some people love the pine forest notes.
 It was Originally developed as oil for weapons but now it’s used for the maintenance of many different materials.
 Ballistol can be used on all types of wood, with the exception of handles that have been painted, of course.
 It is an oil that revives dry wood…